Companies on Divorce

 If the company is small or both spouses agree to a ‘desktop’ valuation, this can be much more straightforward.
 In many cases, an independent valuation will be required to ensure a fair outcome for both parties.

-After valuation, the ownership structure of the company determines how it will be divided by the court.
+After valuation, the ownership structure of the company determines how it will be divided by the court’s financial consent order.
 The business will be treated as a divisible marital asset if one or both spouses own it outright.

-If a group of people own the company and you are a minority shareholder, the value of your shareholding will be relevant.
+The value of the shareholding will be relevant in cases in which the party is a minority shareholder.
 In the majority of instances, the business will remain in the interest of the owner and the other spouse will be awarded maintenance payments or a greater share of the other marital assets.

 Our team of divorce lawyers is proud to offer the highest standards of client care.
 We understand the emotional toll that a divorce can take, and the unique challenges of dividing business assets in divorce, but we will help you reach a clear and amicable agreement as swiftly as possible.

 With offices in Stockport (Heaton Moor) & Manchester (Burnage), our expert solicitors are easily accessible.
-We represent clients not only locally and throughout Stockport, Cheshire, Lancashire & Manchester but also across the United Kingdom.
+Our family lawyers represent clients not only locally and throughout Stockport, Cheshire, Lancashire & Manchester but also across the United Kingdom.
 You can count on us to help and guide you whatever your challenge or circumstance.

 During the current Covid-19 crisis we can make arrangements to take instructions from you by telephone or video conferencing and will still be able to access the courts to deal with any emergency applications which may need to be made.